IRNAS/irnas-zephyr-template/README.md

 When a new `sdk-nrf` version is released, some new repos as `NCS repositories` might appear or be moved into `sdk-zephyr`.

-After any change to the `west.yaml` do not forget to run `west update`.
+After any change to the `west.yaml` do not forget to run `east update`.